damianhakert/damianhakert.github.io/source/_posts/2015-01-22-gitlab-7-7-and-ci-5-4-released.markdown

 author: Dmitriy Zaporozhets
 ---

-GitLab is open source software to collaborate on code.
+GitLab is Version Control on your Server.
 Its like GitHub but Open Source.

 Today we announce the release of a new version of GitLab Community Edition (CE) and GitLab Enterprise Edition (EE), and GitLab Continuous Integration (CI) with new features, usability and performance improvements, and bug fixes.

-At same day we also launch new free service for Continuous Integration (CI) - [ci.gitlab.com](ci.gitlab.com).
+Also we are happy to announce our new free service for Continuous Integration (CI) - [ci.gitlab.com](ci.gitlab.com).

 <!--more-->